 memoQ is now our main tool. memoQ Server is a secured, server-based computer-assisted translation (C.A.T.) tool that helps to manage projects, also enabling translators to optimize efficiency.
 The tool has secure space for storing all the translation data while an integrated terminology base and translation memory suggests relevant translations.
 Our translators save time, because they don’t have to translate recurring words and phrases.
 MemoQ also streamlines collaboration between multiple translators for large projects.
 All the translators on a project can in real time, see the same terminology stored in the tool and other people translations.
 We have worked with memoQ to localize their Japanese Interface, and it works every well for our team.

 SDL Trados Studio Professional

-SDL Trados Studio Professional is an industry standard and we own the project management component.
+SDL Trados Studio Professional is an industry standard and we use the project management component.
 A powerful translation memory (TM) records and stores translated content for later use.
 Additionally, translators can save time with predictive typing and quality checking to highlight possible errors.
 SDL also streamlines project management, especially for larger projects across multiple languages.